amindadgar/amindadgar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-#### I'm Mohammad Amin and currently I am learning Computer Engineering with the field of Artificial Intelligence Masters degree at Isfahan University.
+#### I'm Mohammad Amin and currently I am learning Computer Engineering with the field of Artificial Intelligence Master's degree at Isfahan University.
-At the time I'm researching in the field of Explainable Artificial Intelligence to finalize my thesis topic. <br>
+At the time I'm working on perturbation-based Explainable AI methods for my master's degree. <br>
+Also I have two course in this semester written below:
+- Evolutionary Computing
+- Speech Processing

 ***
 ##### My past highlighted project topics are: